Getting2KnowIJ/.github/profile/README.md

 ![](images/banner.jpg)

-This repository contains all the code samples used in the book [Getting to Know IntelliJ IDEA](https://amzn.to/4dLAHv7).
+This organisation contains all the code samples used in the book [Getting to Know IntelliJ IDEA](https://amzn.to/4dLAHv7).

 Tutorials: